ILS Law College

 ILS Law College, or in its full name Indian Law Society's Law College, is a government-aided law school in Pune, India.
-It was established in 1924 and offers courses that include three-year and five-year degrees.
 ILS is located on Law College Road, Pune.
-The college was aided by The Ford Foundation.
+The college was aided by the Ford Foundation.

 History

 The Indian Law Society was established on 4 March 1923 as a Public Charitable Trust registered under the Societies Registration Act.
 The society established the eponymous Law College with the objective of providing facilities for the study of law on a scientific basis with proper training.

-The college was affiliated with the University of Bombay, but with the founding of the University of Pune in 1949, the college became a constituent of the latter.
+The college was affiliated with the University of Bombay, but with the founding of the Savitribai Phule Pune University in 1948, the college became affiliated to it.

 Campus

 The ILS campus is located at the centre of Law College Road between the FTII (Film and Television Institute) and the Bhandarkar Research Institute.
 The Sarswati Building houses the library, the reading room, the administrative office, the conference hall and the Principal's office, besides the chambers of other faculty members and computer facilities for research students.
 The Lakshmi Building has eighteen halls for regular lectures, the legal aid centre and an auditorium with a capacity of 400 people, used for guest lectures, college functions and presentations.

 Apart from the academic and administrative buildings, the College facilities are further enriched with a huge residential complex for male students; the newly constructed Ladies Hostel, a gymnasium, a cricket and football ground, a sports pavilion housing the indoor sports facilities, tennis courts and a swimming pool to maintain physical health.

 Housed on a floor of the Sarswati building, the ILS library includes over 45,000 books and volumes of periodicals, journals and magazines.
 It subscribes to over 95 Indian and foreign journals each year, including the All England Reports, The American Journal of Comparative Law, and The Cambridge and Oxford Law Journals.
 It offers computer and photocopying facilities to its students as well as an online search catalog.
 The library has an inter-library loan network with other libraries in Pune.